-The Magic Lantern Society announces two new awards to support original work on the magic lantern, lantern slides, and optical projection.
+The Magic Lantern Society is proud to support original work on the magic lantern, lantern slides and optical projection with two annual awards.

 In late 2017 the magic lantern world lost two of its leading lights: Mervyn Heard and Dick Balzer.
 Internationally respected as scholars, collectors and performers, they were also notable for their openness to new ideas and new ways of working.

-In memory of Dick and Mervyn, the Magic Lantern Society is pleased to announce two new awards.
+In memory of Dick and Mervyn, the Magic Lantern Society is pleased to contribute to the development of new research and talent with two awards in their name, introduced in 2019.

 The Mervyn Heard Award